dqops/dqo/docs/checks/column/integrity/lookup-key-not-found.md

 # lookup key not found data quality checks

-A column-level check that ensures that there are no more than a maximum number of values not matching values in another table column.
+This check detects invalid values that are not present in a dictionary table.
+The lookup uses an outer join query within the same database.
+ This check counts the number of values not found in the dictionary table.
+It raises a data quality issue when too many missing keys are discovered.

 ___